ayeshamk23/Libft/README.md

 > _“Build your own standard library – and truly understand the language.”_

-LIBFT is a personal C library crafted from scratch as part of the **42 Abu Dhabi School** curriculum.
-The project’s objective was to deepen understanding of core C functionalities by **re-implementing standard functions** and building custom ones.
-The result?
-A flexible, portable static library ready to be used in future C projects.
+LIBFT is a personal C library crafted from scratch as part of the 42 Abu Dhabi School curriculum.
+Completed on 23 November 2023, the project’s objective was to deepen understanding of core C functionalities by re-implementing standard library functions and building custom ones.
+The result is a flexible, portable static library ready to be reused in future C projects.

 📦 **Static Library**
 ⚙️ **Pure C**